Shaza-Safi/Election_Analysis/README.md

 # Election_Analysis

 ## Overview of Election Audit:
-###Overview and Purpose of Project:
+### Overview and Purpose of Project:
 In this project We will help Tom who is a Colorado Board of Elections employee to perform an election audit on the tabulated results of US Congressional precinct in Colorado.

-###Source of Data (Election Votes Cast)
+### Source of Data
-There are three primary voting methods that will be taken into account in the audit.
+There are three primary voting methods that were taken into account in the audit.
 1- Mail-in Ballots
 2- Punch Cards
 3- Direct Recording Electronic
-The vots cast by these three methods will determine the final election results.
+The votes cast by these three methods were used to determine the final election results.

 ## Election Audit Results: